Summary

 Describe: Give an example from the model lesson where they saw this component represented.

-Provide 15 minutes for groups to create their posters.
+Provide about fifteen minutes for groups to create their posters.
 Have groups that covered the same topic get together, compare their posters, and synthesize the most significant aspects of their component.

-Do a Gallery Walk/Carousel where each group stops at each other’s set of posters and takes notes of things they notice and wonder about what they see.
+Display slide 40 and explain the process for a Gallery Walk/Carousel.
+Each group stops at each other’s set of posters and takes notes using the Exclaim and Question strategy.
 At this point, they may begin to notice that activities done during the lesson covered more than one component and that aspects of each component support one another.
-Each group can share one notice and one wonder with the whole room.
+Each group can share one thing that stood out and one question they have with the whole room.

-Hand out the reflection tool, and go through each component, having someone share out something from the model lesson and how it supported that component until all of the components are covered.
+Have participants review the “Authentic Lesson Reflection Tool” on the back of their Authenticity Job Aids handout and go through each component, having someone share something from the model lesson and how it supported that component until all of the components are covered.

-Finally, revisit the Meaningful Learning Experiences Anchor Chart from the beginning of this session.
+Finally, revisit the Meaningful Learning Experiences Anchor Chart from the beginning of this session and transition to slide 41 to explain the process.
 Have each table group pick something from the list and share which component of authenticity it fits into and their reasoning for why.
+Display slide 42 and have each group share the reflection of their group’s poster.

 Extend